-Going back further, Stefan Edberg also had a very good kick serve.
+Going back further, Stefan Edberg and Pat Rafter also had very good kick serves.

 Can the kick serve be used on any surface?

 While the kick serve is great on solid and clay surfaces, it’s not a great option for carpet or grass.
-This is because the ballwill more likely bounce right into position for your opponent.
-It will actually end up in the strike zone, which is fairly easy for a skilled tennis player to return.
+This is because the ball will more likely bounce right into position for your opponent.
+In fact, it could actually end up in the strike zone, which is fairly easy for a skilled tennis player to return.

 What is the highest kick serve?

 The highest kick serve is generally around seven or eight feet high, which seems incredible to us mere mortals.

 Even though it is possible to hit serves that result in this much bounce, it is difficult and requires not only a lot of power, but also an incredible amount of control.